Codium-ai/pr-agent/docs/docs/index.md

 [PR-Agent Pro](https://www.codium.ai/pricing/) is a hosted version of PR-Agent, provided by CodiumAI.
 It is available for a monthly fee, and provides the following benefits:

 1. **Fully managed** - We take care of everything for you - hosting, models, regular updates, and more.
-Installation is as simple as signing up and adding the PR-Agent app to your GitHub\BitBucket repo.
+Installation is as simple as signing up and adding the PR-Agent app to your GitHub\GitLab\BitBucket repo.
 2. **Improved privacy** - No data will be stored or used to train models.
 PR-Agent Pro will employ zero data retention, and will use an OpenAI account with zero data retention.
 3. **Improved support** - PR-Agent Pro users will receive priority support, and will be able to request new features and capabilities.
 4. **Extra features** -In addition to the benefits listed above, PR-Agent Pro will emphasize more customization, and the usage of static code analysis, in addition to LLM logic, to improve results.
 It has the following additional tools and features: